niallang/NIAL_WASM/index.md

 This site contains an experimental version of Nial running in the Browser using Emscripten/WASM.

-The Nial inpertreter has ben ported to WASM using the Emscripted sdk.
+The Nial inpertreter has been ported to WASM using the Emscripted sdk.